alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 {: refdef}
 {:refdef: style="text-align: center;font-size:9px"}

-From the previous picture we can see the folowing points:
+From the previous picture we can see the following points:

 - `List` now has SequencedCollection as its immediate superinterface,
 - `Deque` now has SequencedCollection as its immediate superinterface,